mahekaggarwal17/Sahayak/README.md

 - keeps the App Certificate and token generation off the Android device

 > [!NOTE]
 > This quickstart requires the included Python backend.
-The first-party Agora tunnel relay is still under development, so local mobile testing currently uses a temporary third-party HTTPS tunnel.
+Local mobile testing uses a temporary public HTTPS tunnel so the Android device can reach the development server.

 ## Prerequisites